heathbm/Encryptor/README.md

 Purpose:

 1. Enter or load text from a plain text file (.txt) or a rich text file (.rtf).
+Or simply enter text in the upper text area.
 2. Enter a password in the password field.
 3. Press 'ENCRYPT' once to convert the integer charset values of the text in the text area.
 4. Repeat step 2 and 3 to apply multiple layers of encryption.
 Or simply just step 3.